semaver/core-stack/docs/media/README-1.md

 * **metadata property** contains the class own information on decorated class members;
 * **cached_metadata property** contains class own info(**metadata property**) merged with its superclass **cached_metadata property** based on the [Decoration Policies](#decoration-policies).

-To support the inheritance of decorated class members acc. to the [Decoration Policies](#decoration-policies), the calculation and recalculation (in case of any changes) for the **cached_metadata** property is required.
+To support the inheritance of decorated class members, acc. to the [Decoration Policies](#decoration-policies), the calculation and recalculation (in case of any changes) for the **cached_metadata** property is required.
 The calculation starts from the top superclass and then goes step by step through the chain of all child classes. **cached_metadata** is optimized with cache to avoid unnecessary recalculations.

 To retrieve the latest state of class metadata information, the Reflector works directly with the **cached_metadata** property.